Skip to content

 Nobody had to be incompetent.
 The structure was simply not clear enough when pressure arrived.

-The corridor becomes the system.
+The player stops trusting the system.

 What it actually costs you